This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Loy Krathong and Yee Peng are celebrated all over Thailand and you can witness festivities in many cities like Bangkok but it is Chiang Mai that is most famous for its Loy Krathong and Yee Peng celebrations.

-The Chiang Mai lantern festival comes alive for several days with a series of parades, nightly fireworks and even a huge lantern mass release event located out of the city, whilst enterprising locals set up thousands of stalls along the River Ping selling all manner of tributes / krathongs, food, drinks, fireworks and lanterns.
+The Chiang Mai lantern festival comes alive for several days with a series of parades, nightly fireworks and even a huge lantern mass release event located out of the city, whilst enterprising locals set up thousands of stalls along the River Ping selling all manner of tributes / krathongs, food, drinks and fireworks.

 If you are planning to visit Chiang Mai during Loy Krathong and Yee Peng lantern festival (don’t think – do it!), we’d recommend you book your accommodation months in advance as the room rates soar the closer you leave it to booking.